jfltzngr/facial_keypoints_detection/README.md

 # Facial Keypoint Detection

-I completed this project during the Udacity Computer Vision Nanodegree course.
+I've been completing this project during the Udacity Computer Vision Nanodegree course.
 What follows is the original README by Udacity:

 ## Project Overview